ANTsX/ANTsPy/README.md

 ```
 if you want more detailed instructions on installing <i>ANTsPy</i>, you can
 read the [installation tutorial](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/InstallingANTsPy.md).

+NOTE: we are hoping to relatively soon release via `pip`.
+Check back soon.

 ------------------------------------------------------------------------------
 ## ITK & VTK